lkieronski/docker_mssql_instance/README.md

 after container is started make attach_db.sh executable and run commad: bash attach_db.sh

-if you changed password in docker-compose run script with argument: bash attach_db.sh <new_password>
+if you changed password in docker-compose, run script with argument: bash attach_db.sh <new_password>

 you need to run the script only once when the container is created